- Article published at:

-You have likely come across snapdragons at some point.
-They're quickly becoming one of the most popular flowers on the market and are used in flower arrangements, wedding flowers as well as in any spring bouquet.
-These wild blooms transform a standard classic bouquet to a floral design statement.
+You have most likely come across snapdragons at some point.
+These beautiful blooms are quickly becoming one of the most popular flowers on the market, and can be used in flower arrangements, including wedding flowers, as well as in any spring bouquet.
+These wild blooms transform a standard classic bouquet into a floral design statement.

-- Snapdragons are susceptible to ethylene gas and should be kept away from ripe fruits or vegetables.
-Placing them in a room with this causes them to wilt faster.
+- Snapdragons are susceptible to ethylene gas and should be kept away from ripe fruits and vegetables as placing them in a room with these can cause them to wilt faster.

 - Peak growing season is April to June and August to October.

-- Snapdragons come in a range of colours such as white, yellow, orange, red, purple, lavender, burgundy and pink.
+- Snapdragons are available in a range of colours such as white, yellow, orange, red, purple, lavender, burgundy and pink.

-- In Russia they are used to extract edible oils.
+- In Russia, Snapdragons they are used to create edible oils.

-- Snapdragon flowers are the perfect flower for the spring and summer seasons since they are mostly available at that time of year.
+- Snapdragon flowers are the perfect flower for the spring and summer seasons, as they are widely available at that time of year.

-- The snapdragon, also called antirrhinum, got its name from the Greek word antirrhinon “calf snout”.
+- The name Snapdragon, (also known as antirrhinum), is derived from the Greek word antirrhinum “calf snout”.